European bison: Prehistory

+While some studies have estimated that modern European bison derive 10% of their ancestry from aurochs via interspecies gene flow, other authors have considered this a gross overestimate and based on flawed data, and not supported by the data from the full nuclear genome of the wisent, and that the actual contribution from aurochs/cattle around 2.4-3.2%, which is suggested to have occurred in the last 70,000 years.

 Historically, the lowland European bison's range encompassed most of the lowlands of northern Europe, extending from the Massif Central to the Volga River and the Caucasus.
 It may have once lived in the Asiatic part of what is now the Russian Federation, reaching to Lake Baikal and Altai Mountains in east.
 The European bison is known in southern Sweden only between 9500 and 8700 BP, and in Denmark similarly is documented only from the Pre-Boreal.
-It is not recorded from the British Isles, nor from Italy or the Iberian Peninsula, although prehistorical absence of the species among British Isles is debatable; bison fossils of unclarified species have been found on Doggerland or Brown Bank, and Isle of Wight and Oxfordshire, followed by fossil records of Pleistocene woodland bison and Steppe bison from the isles.
-The extinct Steppe bison (B. priscus) is known from across Eurasia and North America, last occurring 7,000 BC to 5,400 BC, and is depicted in the Cave of Altamira and Lascaux.
-The Pleistocene woodland bison (B. schoetensacki), has been proposed to have last existed around 36,000 BC.
-But other authors restrict B. schoetensacki to remains that are hundreds of thousands of years older.
-Cave paintings appear to distinguish between B. bonasus and B. priscus.
+It is not recorded from the British Isles, nor from Italy or the Iberian Peninsula during the Holocene.

 Antiquity and Middle Ages

 Within mainland Europe, its range decreased as human populations expanded and cut down forests.
 They seemed to be common in Aristotle's period on Mount Mesapion (possibly the modern Ograzhden).
-In the same wider area Pausanias calling them Paeonian bulls and bisons, gives details on how they were captured alive; adding also the fact that a golden Paeonian bull head was offered to Delphi by the Paeonian king Dropion (3rd century BC) who lived in what is today Tikveš.
+In the same wider area Pausanias calling them Paeonian bulls and bison, gives details on how they were captured alive; adding also the fact that a golden Paeonian bull head was offered to Delphi by the Paeonian king Dropion (3rd century BC) who lived in what is today Tikveš.
 The last references (Oppian, Claudius Aelianus) to the animal in the transitional Mediterranean/Continental biogeographical region in the Balkans in the area of modern borderline between Greece, North Macedonia and Bulgaria date to the 3rd century AD.
-In northern Bulgaria, the wisent survived until the 9th or 10th century AD.
-There is a possibility that the species' range extended to East Thrace during the 7th – 8th century AD.
+In northern Bulgaria, the wisent was thought to have survived until the 9th or 10th century AD, but more recent data summary shows that the species survived up to 13th - 14th century AD in eastern Bulgaria and up to 16th - 17th century AD in the northern part of the country.
+There is a possibility that the species' range extended to East Thrace during the 7th–8th century AD.
 Its population in Gaul was extinct in the 8th century AD.
 The species survived in the Ardennes and the Vosges Mountains until the 15th century.
 In the Early Middle Ages, the wisent apparently still occurred in the forest steppes east of the Urals, in the Altai Mountains, and seems to have reached Lake Baikal in the east.
 The northern boundary in the Holocene was probably around 60°N in Finland.
 European bison survived in a few natural forests in Europe, but their numbers dwindled.